 University Council Member

-This is a hugely exciting time for the University of Gloucestershire, and we are looking for three exceptional individuals to join our Council.
+This is a hugely exciting time for the University of Gloucestershire, and we are looking for four exceptional individuals to join our Council.

 With campuses in the beautiful spa town of Cheltenham and historic cathedral city of Gloucester, we are home to a diverse and vibrant community which offers an outstanding education for our students where they can thrive and make lasting connections, and a welcoming and professional environment for our staff to fulfil their personal and professional goals.